mpobaschnig/vaults/README.md

   <img src="data/resources/screenshots/main.png" alt="Main Window"/>
 </p>

+Vaults lets you create encrypted vaults in which you can safely store files.
 It currently uses [gocryptfs](https://github.com/rfjakob/gocryptfs) and [CryFS](https://github.com/cryfs/cryfs/) for encryption.
 Please always keep a backup of your encrypted files.

 ## Dependencies